History of the Pomeranian in Australia

 I quote this article: “A few seasons ago, no lady’s equipage was complete without the accompaniment of a fleecy white terrier, a Pomeranian, or a pug.

-In 1879, an advertisement in the Melbourne Argus offered a reward for returning a white Pomeranian dog to an address in Toorak, Melbourne.
+In 1879, an advertisement in the Melbourne Argus offered a reward for the return of a white Pomeranian dog to an address in Toorak, Melbourne.

 Cups and Trophies won by the "Leicester" Kennel of Pomeranians The "Leicester" Pomeranians where owned by Mrs Sandford of Caulfield, Victoria.
 Mrs Sandford, prior to her marriage was the well known Dancer, Miss May Till of London.